amos-kibet/toolbox/Docker.md

 Step 1: (replace USER with root username)

-`sudo usermod -aG docker USER`
+`sudo usermod -aG docker <USER>`

+where USER is the username of your PC, for example, `kibet-pc`

 Step 2:

-`sudo setfacl --modify user:USER:rw /var/run/docker.sock`
+`sudo setfacl --modify user:kibet-pc:rw /var/run/docker.sock`

 Test run your docker command: